Tyrn/wei/the-insider-en.typ

 forgotten or a house owner moves away,  God knows where to.
 The house cries, grows older,  grass grows on  the  roof and  a  hat of moss covers the  gate poles.
 Water starts to cut doodles and lines on the pole and a crow builds a nest there.
-In the  evening, the locals get frightened passing by the pole - they think, somebody is standing guard in the dark.
+In the  evening, the locals get frightened passing by the pole---they think, somebody is standing guard in the dark.
 The fear grows  into the pole, covers its features and  seeps in  its soul.
-The pole's soul gets born of fear and wind, it starts to watch the moon and walk in the rain and slush
-- that's how a pole witch appears.
+The pole's soul gets born of fear and wind, it starts to watch the moon and walk in the rain and slush---that's how a pole witch appears.

      Kissur pointed  at the wide open gate  on the  summer field and  added.
 "Who knows, maybe these poles also stroll around at night?"